TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 2/1 Peter 2.22.md

 ---

-who did no sin, neither was guile found in his mouth:
+who did not sin, "neither was deceit found in his mouth."